 Luckily, there are new innovations every year, and nothing sets the tone more than the single-serve coffee makers coming out from Nespresso.

 Nespresso is founded on the European coffee tradition, meaning their capsules use only high-quality beans, roasted to perfection to reach light, medium, or dark roasts.
 Each cup is made to allow those flavors to shine without diluting the pure coffee goodness with too much water or too few grounds.
 This is a coffee to be savored and enjoyed, day after day.
 Filtered coffee certainly has its fans, but the single-serve coffee makers from Nespresso often surpass most drip coffee makers in taste, quality, and consistency.

 In this article I’ll be comparing two higher end Nespresso machines, the Evoluo and the traditional VirtuoLine.
-Click the links below to jump ahead to the reviews:

 What Makes Nespresso Stand Out from Other On-Demand Coffee Systems?

 There are new capsule coffee machines coming out almost daily, and with so many choices on the market, finding the best coffee maker for your needs or situation can feel daunting.
 The two main contenders, however, are Nespresso and Keurig.

 Nespresso makes coffee.
 It’s coffee for coffee aficionados looking for a simple way to have a quality and reliable cup of liquid fuel in the comfort of their home or office.
 The capsules are made of high-quality aluminum foil and coated with a food-grade resin to keep the grounds fresh for longer.
 Each capsule features a barcode to help the machine identify which roast is in the slot.
 This ensures that the right amount of water and the ideal brewing temperature are used for each roast type, every single time.